lf-edge/eve/docs/OBJECT-LEVEL-ENCRYPTION.md

 TPM Manager creates ECDH certificates using the TPM, and also implements the glue layer to talk to [go-tpm](https://github.com/google/go-tpm) for ECDH APIs.

-In future, support will be added to support platforms without TPM as well.
-In those platforms, ECDH key-pair will be created in software, and the ECDH exchange will invoke software crypto packages instead of interacting with TPM.
+For devices without a the ECDH key-pair is created in software, and the ECDH exchange will invoke software crypto packages instead of interacting with TPM.

 TPM Manager publishes the device's ECDH certificate using [types.AttestCert](../pkg/pillar/types/attesttypes.go#L68) to zedagent, for sending to the controller.